 Preparing for Tornado and Hurricane Season

 Tornadoes could be spinning your way already, and hurricane season arrives as early as June.
 Unlike hurricanes, tornado season is mostly year-round.
-Slow months occurred only in January, February, September, and November of last year.1 Both of these common storm systems bring increased risk of wind and flood damage.
+Slow months occurred only in January, February, September, and November of 2022.1 Both of these common storm systems bring increased risk of wind and flood damage.
 With your home likely your single most valuable asset, you want to make sure you regularly compare home insurance quotes and keep your policies up to date.
 Here are a few of the top things to consider before reviewing your policies, plus some ways to safeguard your home and all the people inside it.

 Update Your Homeowners Policy

 Whether your homeowners insurance policy covers tornado damage depends on many factors.
 First, your location may dictate your coverage.
 Second, if you need to make a claim, what causes the damage could influence your coverage.
 Obviously, wind damage is common during a tornado, yet some policies exclude wind damage.
 Additionally, tornados can coincide with storms that cause flooding (see below).

 Hurricanes are not unlike tornadoes in the damage they cause to homes.
 Your best bet is to speak with an insurance expert who can tell you what coverage makes sense for your home and location.
 Pay close attention to is whether you have actual cash value coverage or replacement cost coverage.
 The latter may help reimburse you for the damaged item without factoring in depreciation.

 Understanding flood insurance and what it covers is vital before you begin assessing how much coverage you need.
 Flooding occurs in 90% of all disasters, leading to billions of dollars in damages every year.2